zamfofex/dummyette/documentation/lichess.md

 `game.moveNames`, `game.moves`
 ---

-These will be a `RewindStream` of the names of all the moves that have occured in the game insofar.
+These will be a `RewindStream` of the names of all the moves that have occured in the game insofar, in UCI format.

-These two properties are aliases.
+These two properties are aliases, `game.moveNames` is the same as `game.moves`.

 `game.turn`
 ---